vistrcm/gcalsync/README.md

   - `block_event_visibility`: Defines whether you want to keep blocker events ("O_o") publicly visible or not.
 Posible values are `private` or `public`.
 If ommitted -- `public` is used.
   - `disable_reminders`: Whether your blocker events should stay quite and **not** alert you.
 Possible values are `true` or `false`. default is `false`.
   - `verbosity_level`: How "chatty" you want the app to be 1..3 with 1 being mostly quite and 3 giving you full details of what it is doing.
+  - `ignore_birthdays`: Skip syncing birthday events.
+Set to `true` to ignore birthdays.
+Default is `false`.
+  - `ignore_fullday`: Skip syncing full-day (all-day) events.
+Set to `true` to ignore them.
+Default is `false`.
+  - `private_sync_accounts`: List of account names that receive blocker events but don't create blockers in other calendars.
+Blocker events sent to these accounts use generic text "O_o blocker" instead of revealing event details.
+Useful for work/personal calendar separation.

 ## 🤝 Contributing